openstack/telemetry-specs/specs/kilo/rally-check-gate.rst

   to implement what are called "SLA checks" via Rally.
 These allow a check job which can fail based on a severe degradation in performance.
-These are not being done now to first gain experience with Rally as well as to comparmentalize work in actionable chunks.
+These are not being done now to first gain experience with Rally as well as to compartmentalize work in actionable chunks.

 Data model impact